Members' rights

 Learn more about the different types of meetings.

-Members have the right to demand a poll on all matters.
+Members have the right to demand a poll on all matters, unless the corporation’s rule book says that a poll cannot be demanded for certain resolutions.

 A poll is a formal vote that is counted.
 You might have the vote by marking a voting paper or placing marbles in a jar.
-It is not a ‘show of hands’ – this is informal.
+It is not a ‘show of hands’ – a ‘show of hands’ is to be ordinarily used unless a poll is demanded.

-• there are at least 5 members present
+• at least 5 members who can vote on the resolution, or

-Check your rule book in case as it may allow fewer members to demand a poll.
+The chair of a meeting may also demand a poll.
+Check your rule book as it may allow fewer members to demand a poll.

 There are rules around how members remove directors.
 For example, members must give a notice of intention to the corporation at least 21 days before the next general meeting.

-Directors are also members and have rights too.
-Directors who face being removed have the right to defend their case to members in 2 ways:
+Directors who face being removed have the right to defend their case to members.

-The corporation cannot provide a financial benefit to a related party without first asking for the members’ approval.
+The corporation cannot provide a financial benefit to a related party without first asking for the members’ approval (unless an exception applies).

-Financial benefits include money or items, like a car.
+Financial benefits include money or items, like a car or a loan.

 A related party is a person or group with a close relationship to a corporation.
 They could be a director or a family member.